jrpotter/notebook/notes/data_models/rdf/index.md

 A **blank node** (bnode) is a node in an RDF graph representing a resource for which a [[uri|IRI]] is not specified.
 That is, the represented resource is anonymous.
 Such a node can only be used as a subject or object in an RDF triple.

+The namespace prefix `_` has special meaning.
+It is reserved for bnodes.
+RDF processors are free to generate anonymous URIs with this prefix as they see fit.

 %%ANKI
 Basic
 What is a blank node?